redlotusdesignz/redlotusdesignz/README.md

 # Hola!
 So glad to see you here 🐮

 I'm a customer support veteran who decided to embark on my frontend web development journey.
 I was laid off from my job back in March 2020 when the COVID-19 pandemic started.
-I started writing my tech articles back in February 2020 on [DEV.to](http://dev.to/redlotusdesignz) & [Hashnode](http://redlotusdesignz.hashnode.dev) as a way in logging my progress, while providing my tips to other aspiring developers.
+I started writing my tech articles back in February 2020 on [DEV.to](http://dev.to/redlotusdesignz) & [Hashnode](http://redlotusdesignz.hashnode.dev) as a way of logging my progress, while providing my tips to other aspiring developers.
 My current interest is working with JAMstack and providing ways on making websites more accessible for visitors.

 ## Fun facts about me 🌙